jackyes/GoTube/README.md

     ConvertPath: Path to the converted video directory
     AllowUploadWithPsw: Allow video upload only with password
     Psw: Password for video upload.
 Generate With "mkpasswd -m bcrypt -R 10 <password>"
+    NrOfCoreVideoConv: Number of threads used for video conversion

 ## Usage